-Promote a healthy community with access to health bearing services such as sewage, sanitation, safe streets, lighting
+Promote a healthy community with access to health bearing services such as clean water, sewage, safe streets, lighting etcetera.

 Infrastructure Investment

 Promote the development and maintenance of infrastructure that promotes service delivery, growth in jobs and facilitates empowerment and opportunity.